 On The Level offers foundation repairs, retrofit services and consulting to homeowners, lenders and insurance companies for one or more of the following reasons:

 The terminology “foundation repairs” or “retrofits” is generally used to describe proprietary systems .
 What is a proprietary system?????

 It is a pre-manufactured, often times “beefier” support system designed to provide additional vertical and horizontal resistance in wind, snow, and seismic zones—and that the design criteria has been pre-approved and stamped by an engineer.
-Having been registered as an approved plan with the state, a proprietary system has already demonstrated through testing data that it meets or exceeds certain requirements.
+Having been registered as an approved plan with the State of California, Department of Housing and Community Development, a proprietary system has already demonstrated through testing data that it meets or exceeds certain requirements.
 When utilizing a proprietary Standard Plan Approval (SPA), plan check fees at the building department can usually be avoided.
 However, a proprietary system is not the only solution.
 An engineer can design a site-specific plan as long as it meets local codes and will be accepted by the building department.
 Another important point, adding a retrofit doesn’t mean the existing components are removed.
 In fact, the manufactured home’s existing supports are still necessary for the load displacement, reduction of floor vibration and for leveling adjustability.
 A retrofit is generally required to meet loan or insurance specifications for “permanent” attachment, wind resistance, snow loads or seismic resistance.
 If you would like to see a video installation of one of the proprietary systems, click here:

 Retrofit services fall in the following 3 categories: